 That really depends on how you define “actually” and “exist.”

-punkfaemoved asked: if Margo is so concerned about fairly capitalizing all words, why doesn't she capitalize letters in the middle of words?
+punkfaemoved said: if Margo is so concerned about fairly capitalizing all words, why doesn't she capitalize letters in the middle of words?

 I think she is concerned about the words, not the letters.
 Maybe I should’ve had her be concerned about the letters.
 That would’ve been a little more metaphorically resonant.